unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Pulled SVM tuner coder into a function.
+* Fixed some bad comments.
+* Bugfix: SVM now uses the column passed in as, rather than a default label string, which breaks if the column we are interested in is NOT label.
 * Updated the data names to match new regex mask.
 * Created a few more library functions and moved out functions as needed.